IN THIS GUIDE

 Ideal for smaller gardens, mixed borders or even window boxes.

 Daylilies are as lovely as they are short-lived.
-The clue is in the title: most species wither on the same day as they bloom.
+The clue is in the title: most species wither the same day as they bloom.

 With a wide range of colours to choose from, and repeated blossoms expected through the year, however, they’re still a hugely popular choice for any back garden display.